AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ## Our Monetization Guidelines

-We’ve created these standards to ensure that monetized add-ons provide users with a consistent and reliable experience.
+We’ve created these standards to ensure monetized add-ons provide users with a consistent and reliable experience.

 ### Transparency

 All add-on developers must be transparent about their pricing and monetization methods.
-This includes being honest about the price, recurring fees, or additional costs.
+This includes being honest about the price and any recurring fees or additional costs.

 Users must be able to:

-- Locate clear instructions on requesting refund (please place a refund policy on your site).
+-   Locate clear instructions on requesting a refund (please place a refund policy on your site).
 -   Find a way to cancel any recurring payments, including subscriptions.
-- Manage update their payment methods.
+Manage their payments and update their payment method
-- Clearly see how much an add-on will cost them, with no hidden fees or surprise charges.
+-   see how much an add-on will cost them, with no hidden fees or surprise charges.

 ### Support